Sometimes when you are in a bind with time and a limited budget, you get inspired to create something like this DIY headboard out of necessity.

-Last summer my husband and I installed a new dog fence (okay, my husband installed the whole thing while I watched).
-We went with the simple 6 foot vertical slat type fence you can purchase at most Home Depot’s and Lowe’s.
+Two summers ago my husband and I installed a new dog fence (okay, my husband installed the whole thing while I watched).
+We went with the simple 6 foot vertical slat type fence you can purchase at most Home Depot’s and Lowe’s and even on Amazon.

 Since last summer the fence has been painted to match the trim on the house, but that is a conversation for another post.